 I did sign up to replace the carpeting DIY.
 OOF.
 To give a sense of what our unit looked like before we got our hands on it, have a look at this pic:

 Without a healthy face-lift, our place wouldn’t have made very many bookings.
 Vacancies in high season, or, renting at low rates would’ve made for a dud of an investment.
 That carpeting in the photo above is the original nasty nap from 2005.
 The walls and trim were abused and dull.

 Easy gadget upgrades that didn’t take much time to complete:

 - New kitchen cabinet hardware (we went with brushed nickel handles for $32 on Amazon)

-- Schlage Sense door lock ($243) – This allows guests to tap in a code for easy check in.
+- SCHLAGE Sense door lock ($243) – This allows guests to tap in the code for easy check-in.
 No keys!

 - Google Wifi Station ($124) – Elegant and easy to set up

 There are some tactics you can use to mitigate the upfront costs.
 A very handy Home Depot credit card offer allowed me to defer the Pergo, Faucet, and Schlage Lock for 24 months at zero percent interest.